 Although plain water is a great choice, one study suggests that coconut water may be even better.

 These can then form stones.
-However, some people are more susceptible to developing these stones than others (13).
+However, some people are more susceptible to developing them than others (13).

-In a study on rats with kidney stones, coconut water was found to keep crystals from sticking to the kidneys and other parts of the urinary tract.
+In a study in rats with kidney stones, coconut water prevented crystals from sticking to the kidneys and other parts of the urinary tract.
 It also reduced the number of crystals formed in the urine (14).

-The researchers believe that it helped reduce free radical production that occurred in response to high oxalate levels in urine.
+Researchers believe that coconut water helped reduce free radical production that occurred in response to high oxalate levels in urine.

-However, this is the first study that has investigated coconut water's effects on kidney stones, and more research is needed in this area.
+Keep in mind that this is the first study examining coconut water's effects on kidney stones.
+More research is needed in this area.

-Bottom Line: Early animal research suggests that water from coconuts may potentially prevent kidney stones by reducing crystal and stone formation.
+Summary Early animal research suggests that water from coconuts may prevent kidney stones by reducing crystal and stone formation.

 Drinking coconut water may be helpful to reduce heart disease risk.

 In one study, rats that consumed coconut water had reductions in blood cholesterol and triglycerides.
 They also experienced significant decreases in liver fat (15).